 Jimmy goes and visits his girlfriend, Betty Riefenstahl.
 She also has a problem.
 Her father is conductor of the San Francisco Opera, and has reintroduced live performances in place of holographic ones.
 Betty has been working long hours with her father to research and select possible historical operas for the Festival of Man.
 But they don’t know whether his board of directors will accept his selections, and if he is not successful, his contract might not be renewed.

 Jimmy and Betty go to visit their friend Adzel, a large dragon-like being from the planet Woden (and future member of David Falkayn’s crew), who is on Earth on a League scholarship to study planetology.
-And after some discussion they come up with two brilliant ideas – Adzel will play the part of a Chinese dragon in a Lunar New Year parade, and he will also sing the part of the dragon Fafner in performances, by the San Francisco Opera, of Wagner’s Siegfried.
+After some discussion they come up with two brilliant ideas – Adzel will play the part of a Chinese dragon in a Lunar New Year parade, and he will also sing the part of the dragon Fafner in performances, by the San Francisco Opera, of Wagner’s Siegfried.

 |2423||The Three-Cornered Wheel (1966) (short story) [Falkayn]